Homer Montgomery, Ph.D.

 Director, 2002-2007, UTD Collaborative for Excellence in Science Teaching

 Director, 1995-1998, University of Texas at Dallas Eisenhower Collaborative for Excellence in Science Teaching

 Director, 2003-2004, UTD/Mesquite ISD Integrated Physics and Chemistry Program

 Geological Society of America

 Problem Based Learning

 Dr. Montgomery is exploring the methodology of Problem Based Learning in Honors classes at UTD.
 This educational approach is a revolution in classroom design.
 Montgomery and Donaldson had their first paper about this experience recently published in the Journal of Geoscience Education.

-Following a recent research paper in the journal Palaios detailing the paleoecology of lakes in the Cretaceous Javelina Formation of west Texas, the research describing numerous discoveries in the underlying Aguja Formation is complete.
+Following a recent research paper in the journal Palaios detailing the paleoecology of lakes in the Cretaceous Javelina Formation of west Texas, my work describing various discoveries in the underlying Aguja Formation is now complete.
 Among the discoveries are a lens of microvertebrates and pristine leaves that establish the environment and record the presence of numerous tiny animals that coexisted with the dinosaurs at this site.
-Those dinosaurs are mostly juveniles as the adults were apparently more successful at fleeing wildfires.
-Several dinosaur bones show predation marks from both crocodiles and theropod dinosaurs.
-Finally, a bed of 24 coprolites (fossilized poop) was discovered.
-The coprolites give us a good indication of what the dinosaurs were eating.
+There is now also substantial evidence for the existence of wildfires.
+Finally, thin sections from a bed of 24 coprolites (fossilized poop) give us a good indication of what the dinosaurs were eating.
 Based on bone inclusions, one dinosaur was a meat eater.
-A final research paper about the paleoecology of the Boquillas Formation sea floor will complete the research in west Texas.
-This is a story that features giant marine reptiles, toothy fish, sharks, turtles, giant clams, and tiny plankton.
+A final paper may be in the offing describing the paleoecology of the Perot dinosaur site that was discovered so long ago by UTD students and faculty in Big Bend National Park.

 Marine Geology (Paleoclimatology)